zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

 two strings.
 The error mechanism is smart enough to detect such usage and to recommend the use of the correct `~` operator instead.

-## HEREDOC Or What The Hell Does That Error Mean Anyway
+This is not the only case of such detection.
+There are many.
+Here's another example, detecting accidental use of Perl 5's diamond operator:

+    while <> {}

+    # ===SORRY!=== Error while compiling /home/zoffix/test.p6
+    # Unsupported use of <>; in Perl 6 please use lines() to read input, ('') to
+    # represent a null string or () to represent an empty list
+    # at /home/zoffix/test.p6:1
+    # ------> while <⏏> {}

+## Heredoc, Theredoc, Everywheredoc

-Here's an evil error.
-It's evil enough that it may have been improved if you're reading this far enough in the future from when I'm writing this.
+Here's an evil error and there's nothing awesome about it, but I figured I'd mention it, since it's easy to debug if you know about it, and quite annoying if you don't.
+The error is evil enough that it may have been already improved if you're reading this far enough in the future from when I'm writing this.

 Try to spot what the problem is... read the error first, as if you were the one who wrote (and so, are familiar with) the code:

 ```
+    # ===SORRY!=== Error while compiling /home/zoffix/test.p6
+    # Variable '$wtf' is not declared
+    # at /home/zoffix/test.p6:13
+    # ------> sub foo (⏏$wtf) {

     my $stuff = qq:to/END/;
     Blah blah blah
     END;